skylar17/skylar17/README.md

 - 🙋‍♀️ My name's Shivani

 - 🎓 I'm a grad student, pursuing MS in Data Science

-- 📚 This semester, I'm taking 'Business Analytics and Decision Making', 'Machine Learning', and 'Big Data' courses at my University

 <!-- - 🌱 I’m currently learning 'Data Science Fundamentals with Python and SQL Specialization' from IBM -->